calum74/mandelbrot-qt/doc/implementation.md

 # Implementation of MandelbrotQt

+*This document is a work in progress and might be out of date in places*

 ## Introduction

 Why do we need yet another viewer of the Mandelbrot set?
-Well, the venerable Kalles Fractaler didn't run on Mac, and looks to be in maintenance mode for now.
+Well, the venerable [Kalles Fractaler](https://fraktaler.mathr.co.uk/) didn't run on Mac, and looks to be in maintenance mode for now.
 I just couldn't find a browser for the Mandelbrot set that I was happy with, so I wrote my own.

 I wanted something that was extremely intuitive to use.